libertysoft3/saidit/README.md

 1. Add a CD rom entry and select the Ubuntu 14 .iso
 1. Boot the VM
 1. In the Ubuntu installer:
    1. Choose username "reddit"
-  1. Choose to install "OpenSSH Server"
+   1. Choose to install "OpenSSH Server" (only)
-  1. Complete Ubuntu installation.
-1. Login and run `$ ifconfig` and note your VM's ip address
+1. When install finishes, login and run `$ ifconfig` and note your VM's ip address
-1. If you forgot to install the openssh server, run `sudo apt-get install openssh-server`
+1. If you forgot to install the openssh server, run `$ sudo apt-get install openssh-server`

-Don't forget to shut down your VM with 'ACPI shutdown' before shutting down your host OS or you may corrupt your saidit/reddit open source installation.
+Don't forget to shut down your VM with 'ACPI shutdown' before shutting down your host OS or you may corrupt your VM.

 ### Setting up a physical server